Helios Gómez: Romani Revolutionary

 The crescent painting of 1915 (below) is more sumptuous in comparison.
 Neat horizontals have been replaced by a luscious curve that appears to forcefully drag the composition to the left of the piece.
 Schiele is commonly applauded for his draughtsmanship.
 The dynamic use of line and reclining nature of this view recall the twisting contortions of his erotically charged nudes.
 Washing lines are similarly vigorous in their active display.
 This is a potent tapestry.
 A town once again devoid of people, yet somehow alive despite their truancy.

-By 1915, Schiele had spurned his partnership with Wally to marry the more socially mobile Edith Harms.
-Though echoes of Wally resonate throughout his later work, married life instilled a calmness in Schiele’s approach.
-Still powered by an underlying strife, the discord becomes restrained and controlled.
-Colour also appears more vibrant.
+By 1915, Schiele had spurned his partnership with Wally Neuzil to marry the more socially mobile Edith Harms.
+Though echoes of Neuzil resonate throughout his later work, married life instilled a calmness in Schiele’s approach.
+Still powered by underlying strife, the discord becomes restrained and controlled.
+The color also appears more vibrant.
 The pinks and greens in this late Krumau landscape of 1916 hint at the radiance of the sun and domestic serenity, as opposed to the gloomy torment of his previous foreboding dead zone.

-Following the death of Gustav Klimt in 1918, a victim of the Spanish Flu pandemic sweeping the globe during that year, Scheile was posed to become the leading artistic figure in Vienna.
+Following the death of Gustav Klimt in 1918, a victim of the Spanish Flu pandemic sweeping the globe during that year, Schiele was posed to become the leading artistic figure in Vienna.
 The disciple was finally due to inherit the mantle of his master.
-But the deadly influenza was to also tragically strike at Edith, who was six months pregnant.
+But the deadly influenza also tragically struck Edith, who was six months pregnant.
 Schiele died from the disease three days later.
-He was twenty-eight years old.
+He was 28 years old.